 Every minute the brain is deprived of blood flow, more brain cells die.
-The earlier the blood flow is restored, the less likely a stroke sufferer will have permanent damage.
-It is essential to receive intensive care that assures the control of blood pressure, breathing, and heart function.
+The earlier the blood flow is restored, the less likely a stroke patient will have permanent damage.
+Neuro critical care is essential to control intracranial pressure as well as blood pressure, breathing, and heart function.
+When it comes to stroke, time is brain.

 If you think you or a loved one may be having a stroke, do not wait.
 Call 911 right away.
 A stroke happens when blood flow to part of the brain is cut off because a blood vessel becomes blocked or bursts.
 According to the American Stroke Association, stroke is the leading cause of long-term disability in the United States and the third leading cause of death.
 The Maryland Stroke Alliance encourages everyone to know the warning signs of stroke.
 These vary according to the part of the brain being affected but can include: